Medokins/Numerical-Calculus/README.md

 ﻿# Numerical-Calculus

-Repo with programs for my univeristy numerical calculus class
+Repo with programs for my university numerical calculus class